 Accademia Carrara presents an exhibition dedicated to Giacomo Quarenghi (1744-1817), an architect from Bergamo known for having transformed the face of St. Petersburg according to the dictates of the neoclassical school, at the court of Catherine II.

 The itinerary, curated by Piervaleriano Angelini and M. Cristina Rodeschini, is divided into ten sections and illustrates the architect's modus operandi, his artistic skills as a great designer and the Italo-Russian-European culture of a fascinating interpreter of the 18th century it's 800.

-Through a little less than forty years of work in Russia, the work of Giacomo Quarenghi has contributed significantly to shaping the design of Empress Catherine II of Russia and then of her son Alexander, oriented to change the face of St. Petersburg to make it become a European capital.
+Through a little less than forty years of work in Russia, the work of Giacomo Quarenghi has contributed significantly to giving shape to the design of the Empress Catherine II of Russia and then of his son Alexander, oriented to change the face of St. Petersburg for make it a European capital.
 The exhibition, consisting of a selection of about seventy sheets by the architect extracted from the Carrara fund, aims to be the ideal conclusion to the celebrations that under the aegis of the Municipality of Bergamo and the Quarenghi Observatory began in their conception in 2015. to culminate in 2017, the bicentenary of the architect's death.